 Welcome, to the Department of Biological Sciences!

-We are the main conduit connecting UC's students to research and careers in life sciences located in the newly-renovated Rieveschl Hall, with modern teaching and research laboratory facilities.
-Our department is active in research, graduate training, undergraduate education and community engagement.
-Our goal is to achieve excellence in each of these essential areas.
+We are the main department on the West campus connecting UC's students to research and careers in life sciences located in the newly-renovated Rieveschl Hall, with modern teaching and research laboratory facilities.
+Our department is active in research, graduate training, undergraduate education and engaged in community activities.
+Our goal is to achieve and maintain excellence in each of these essential areas.

-Our faculty conduct first class research that is supported by a broad portfolio of grants from federal and private research foundations.
-Our research spans the breadth of biology, with emergent focal research groups in Sensory Biology, Behavior and Evolution, and in Environmental Change and Biological Resilience.
-Our research features collaborations with international researchers and those on UC's east Medical Campus, Cincinnati Children's Hospital, the EPA research facility that lies between east and west campus, the nearby Cincinnati Zoo and Botanical Garden, and other regional and national research organizations.
+Our faculty conduct cutting-edge research that is supported by a broad portfolio of grants from federal and private research foundations.
+Our research spans the breadth of biology, with two emergent focal research groups in Sensory Biology, Behavior and Evolution, and in Environmental Change and Biological Resilience.
+Our research features collaborations with international researchers and those on UC's East (Medical) Campus, Cincinnati Children's Hospital, the USEPA Andrew W. Breidenbach Environmental Research Center facility, the nearby Cincinnati Zoo and Botanical Garden, and other regional and national research organizations.
 We are actively engaged in the development of the UC field station located 30 min west of campus - the Cincinnati Center for Field Studies – which is an important asset to our research and instruction.
 You can also follow us on Twitter, Facebook and LinkedIn.

-The biology major is growing rapidly, with the expansion of biology related careers.
-In our classrooms, we engage students with multi-media lectures as well as innovative active learning techniques.
-To me this simply means having students learn by doing, and problem solving, even during large lecture classes.
-We are continually updating and improving our courses to provide a firm foundation for careers in biological research, health professions and related professions.
-Hands on experience carries into our rapidly growing undergraduate research program, where students can work in the labs of our faculty or others, including those at the Medical school and Cincinnati Children's Hospital.
-Our students learn firsthand how research is done.
-They experience the lab environment and see career struggles, challenges and rewards.
-They see firsthand how research unfolds...with considerable uncertainty and numerous surprises.
-These experiences can't be conveyed from a textbook.
+The biology major is growing rapidly, with the expansion of biology-related careers.
+In our classrooms, we engage students with multi-media lectures as well as innovative active learning techniques that include having students learn by inquiry and problem solving, even during large lecture classes.
+We are continually updating and improving our courses to provide a firm foundation for careers in biological research, health professions, education, conservation biology and related areas.
+Hands on experience carries into our rapidly growing undergraduate research program, where students can work in the labs of our faculty or others (including some at the Medical school and Cincinnati Children's Hospital).
+Our students learn how research is done, experience the lab environment and its challenges and rewards.
+They see first-hand how research and discovery unfold - with considerable uncertainty and numerous surprises - experiences that can't be conveyed from a textbook.